4 Common Obstacles to Making a Useful Budget — and How You Can Beat Them

 How are you supposed to allocate every dollar of every paycheck without hiccups or unexpected expenses?
 Can you stick to a budget and still have fun?

 Now that you’ve had that pep talk, you need to find the budget that works for you.
-It’s not just about choosing between apps or paper and pencil.
+It’s not just about choosing between apps and paper and pencil.
 It’s about cultivating a habit that supports your financial goals.

 But it’s hard to get to the healthy-habit philosophy if you’re stuck trying to figure out what’s coming in and out of your bank account each month or how to plan for your wacky billing schedules.